atersolis/notes/aws/aws.md

 # AWS Associate Architect traning notes

-Notes and cheat sheets made while reading [this udemy training](https://www.udemy.com/course/aws-certified-solutions-architect-associate) preparing for the AWS Associate Architect Certification exam.
+Notes and cheat sheets made while following [this udemy training](https://www.udemy.com/course/aws-certified-solutions-architect-associate) preparing for the AWS Associate Architect Certification exam.
+I recommend this training for beginners: it a serie of videos covering both theory and practice.
+These notes below don't cover the practical part, only the theory.
+They might give you an overview of what's covered but it's more a reminder of what's in the videos.

 **RECOMMANDATION**: you should read AWS FAQ for RDS, VPC, EC2, NACLS vs. Security Groups, etc.

-MISSING PART ABOUT REGIONS/AVAILABILITY ZONE
+**MISSING PART ABOUT REGIONS/AVAILABILITY ZONE**

 ## IAM (Identity and Access Management)